Jascha Heifetz: Later life

 Heifetz taught the violin extensively, holding master classes first at UCLA, then at the University of Southern California, where the faculty included renowned cellist Gregor Piatigorsky and violist William Primrose.
 For a few years in the 1980s, he also held classes in his private studio at home in Beverly Hills.
 His teaching studio can be seen today in the main building of the Colburn School and serves as an inspiration to the students there.
-During his teaching career Heifetz taught, among others, Erick Friedman, Pierre Amoyal, Adam Han-Gorski, Rudolf Koelman, Endre Granat, Teiji Okubo, Eugene Fodor, Paul Rosenthal, Ilkka Talvi and Ayke Agus.
+During his teaching career, Heifetz taught, among others, Erick Friedman, Pierre Amoyal, Adam Han-Gorski, Rudolf Koelman, Endre Granat, Teiji Okubo, Eugene Fodor, Paul Rosenthal, Ilkka Talvi and Ayke Agus.

 Death

-Heifetz died at Cedars-Sinai Medical Center in Los Angeles, California, on December 10, 1987, at the age of 86 following a fall in his home.
+Heifetz died at Cedars-Sinai Medical Center in Los Angeles, California, on December 10, 1987, at the age of 86, following a fall in his home.

 Instruments

-Heifetz owned 3 Stradivarius violins during his life including the 1714 Dolphin Stradivarius, the 1731 "Piel" Stradivarius, and the 1734 'Habeneck' made in Cremona.
+Heifetz owned three Stradivarius violins during his life, including the 1714 Dolphin Stradivarius, the 1731 "Piel" Stradivarius, and the 1734 "Habeneck" made in Cremona.
 He also owned the 1736 Carlo Tononi, and the 1742 ex David Guarneri del Gesù, the last of which he preferred and kept until his death.

-Legacy

-The Dolphin Strad is currently owned by the Nippon Music Foundation and is on loan to Ray Chen.
+The Dolphin Stradivarius is currently owned by the Nippon Music Foundation and is on loan to Ray Chen.
 The Heifetz Tononi violin, used at his 1917 Carnegie Hall debut, was left in his will to Sherry Kloss, his Master-Teaching Assistant, with "one of my four good bows".
 Violinist Kloss wrote Jascha Heifetz Through My Eyes, and is a co-founder of the Jascha Heifetz Society.

 The famed Guarneri is now in the San Francisco Legion of Honor Museum, as instructed by Heifetz in his will, and may only be taken out and played "on special occasions" by deserving players.
 The instrument has recently been on loan to San Francisco Symphony's concertmaster Alexander Barantschik, who featured it in 2006 with Andrei Gorbatenko and the San Francisco Academy Orchestra.
 In 1989, Heifetz received a posthumous Grammy Lifetime Achievement Award.

 Family

 Heifetz's first child, Josefa, is a lexicographer, the author of the Dictionary of Unusual, Obscure and Preposterous Words.
 Her married name is Josefa Heifetz Byrne.

 Heifetz's second child, Robert, picked up a love of sailing from his father.
 He taught urban planning at several colleges and universities.
-He was a peace activist who protested US military intervention around the world, and encouraged peace talks between Israel and Palestine.
+He was a peace activist who protested U.S. military intervention around the world and encouraged peace talks between Israel and Palestine.
 He died of cancer in 2001.

 Heifetz's third child, known as Jay, is a professional photographer.
 He was head of marketing for the Los Angeles Philharmonic and Hollywood Bowl, and the chief financial officer of Paramount Pictures' Worldwide Video Division.
 He lives and works in Fremantle, Western Australia.

-Heifetz's grandson is musician Daniel Mark "Danny" Heifetz, born in 1964, who served as a long-time drummer for several bands, best known for his decade with Mr. Bungle during 1988–1999.
+Heifetz's grandson is musician Daniel Mark "Danny" Heifetz, born in 1964, who served as a long-time drummer for several bands, best known for his tenure with Mr. Bungle during 1988–1999.